-McConnell warns of ‘scorched-earth Senate’ if Democrats kill filibuster
+Democrats turn to quick action on Biden covid relief bill after power-sharing deal in Senate

 Republicans, he said, would exercise their rights to object to routine business and demand frequent quorum calls — procedural feints that would grind business to a standstill and require senators and Vice President Harris to be on constant standby for roll-call votes.

 “None of us on either side want to live in a scorched-earth Senate,” McConnell said.
-“This gambit would not speed the Democrats' ambitions.
-It would delay them terribly.
-And it would hamstring the Biden presidency over a power grab which the president has spent decades warning against and still opposes.”
+“This gambit would not speed the Democrats’ ambitions.
+It would delay them terribly.”

-The ultimatum represents the latest ratcheting-up of Senate tensions that date back decades as routine cooperation has given way to a more partisan atmosphere on Capitol Hill and in the nation at large.

-While the filibuster has been used by the minority party to block legislation for generations — most notably to bottle up civil rights bills in the 1950s and 1960s — its use has become increasingly routine over the past decade, leading to successive moves by Senate majorities to scale back its effects.

 McConnell said Tuesday a further escalation would mean Senate business would move at “a snail’s pace” and “drain comity and consent from this body to a degree that would be unparalleled in living memory.”